Pinus contorta 'Willow Creek' / Willow Creek lodgepole pine

-Pinus contortasubsp. latifolia'Willow Creek' is a dwarf form of Lodgepole Pine, distinctive through it's tight structure, pyramidal shape and rich green needles.
-Typical rate of growth most areas is 4 - 5 inches (10 - 12.5 cm) a year, creating a small tree 7 feet tall by 4 feet (2 x 1.2 m) wide after ten years.
+Pinus contorta subsp. latifolia'Willow Creek' #6 is a dwarf form of lodgepole Pine, distinctive through it's tight structure, pyramidal shape and rich green needles.
+Typical rate of growth most areas is 4 to 5 inches (10 - 12.5 cm) a year, resulting in a small tree 7 feet (2 m) tall by 4 feet (1.2 m) wide after ten years.

-Jerry Morris of Ft.
-Collins, Colorado found the original witch's broom from which this cultivar came about on Willow Creek Pass, north of Granby, in the Routt National Forest of the Colorado Rocky mountains in the late 1990s.
-The original broom was 5 feet (1.5 m) wide, but very tall.
-He provisionally named it, '#6' for the sixth Pinus contorta witch's broom he selected.
+Thiscultivar originated as a witch's broom found in the late 1990s by Jerry Morris of Lakewood, Colorado.
+He found the original mutation in a wild tree on Willow Creek Pass, north of Granby, in the Routt National Forest of the Colorado Rocky Mountains.
+The broom was 5 feet (1.5 m) wide, but very tall.
+He provisionally named it, '#6' as it was the 6th Pinus contorta witch's broom he selected and named.

 This plant will thrive in full sun and well drained soil and will make a fine specimen for a mixed dwarf conifer border.

-Pinus contorta 'Willow Creek' at the ACS Reference Garden, Oregon Garden, Silverton, OR.
+Pinus contorta 'Willow Creek' growing in the ACS Reference Garden, Oregon Garden, Silverton, OR.

 Photo by David Olszyk